Tuesday: 2:00 PM - 4:00 PM

-Dr. Ruth Ochia is an Associate Professor in Bioengineering at Temple University and a visiting professor in Orthopedic Surgery at Rush University Medical Center in Chicago, Illinois.
+Dr. Ruth Ochia is an Associate Professor of Instruction in Bioengineering at Temple University and a visiting professor in Orthopedic Surgery at Rush University Medical Center in Chicago, Illinois.
 Dr. Ochia’s area of expertise involves the biomechanics of human injury, with special emphasis on the areas of spine trauma and degeneration, and occupant kinematics in automobile collisions.
 Dr. Ochia has also performed research in degenerative disc disease and low back pain.
 She has extensive experience in bioengineering, primarily focusing on spine-related injuries and degeneration.
 Her skills include in vitro biomechanical testing in human and animal specimens, in vivo imaging, and analysis in humans and project management of large-scale government research grants.

 - B.S. in Biomedical Engineering from The Johns Hopkins University

 - Ph.D. in Bioengineering from University of Washington

 - Principal Engineer and Owner, RSO Consulting, LLC, Drexel Hill, PA

 - Adjunct Assistant Professor, Mechanical and Biomedical Engineering Departments at Widener University, Chester, PA